lp(4) - phpMan

 increase this number; if the system gets too slow, decrease this

 number.
 The default is 1000.
-It only influences the polling
+It influences only the polling

 driver.